Jscherbe/webpack-mixin/README.md

 ## Folder Structure

-Defaults to look for "src/main.js" as the entry point for your bundle, below is an example folder structure:

-- `src/` (processed assets)
-  - `js/` (example)
-  - `scss/` (example)
-  - `less/` (example)
-  - `images/` (copied to output directory)
-  - `static/` (copied to output directory)
-  - `main.js` (entry point)
-- `dist/` (bundled assets)

-**Images and static folders:** Are copied to the output directory.
+By default "src/main.js" is used as the entry point for the bundle.
+Images and static folders are copied to the output directory.
 Incase they are needed outside of webpack (site template, etc).
 Images can still be required/imported normally within webpack.
 All other folders are just an example, folder structure is up to you.
+Aliases have been provided as  shortcuts for common folders.
+Example folder strucutre below:

+- `src/` (unbundled assets)
+  - `main.js` (entry point)
+  - `js/`
+  - `scss/` (alias: `@Scss`)
+  - `less/` (alias: `@Less`)
+  - `images/` (copied to output directory, alias: `@Images`)
+  - `static/` (copied to output directory)
+- `dist/` (bundled assets)

+*In addition to the aliases above, there is `@NodeModules` that points to the projects `./node_modules` directory.*

 ## Options